England | Scotland | Wales | Northern Ireland | Ireland

 When ordering a repeat prescription please allow 24 hours for the instruction to be processed and then allow a minimum of 48 hours to prepare your prescription.
 If you collect your medication from Boots in Knighton they have requested at least a further 24 hours in order to ensure your prescription is ready when you call to collect.

-Online Prescriptions via Patient Access
+Online Prescriptions via online services such as Patient Access or NHS App

 The easiest, safest and quickest way to order your repeat prescription is online.
 Computer, smartphone or tablet users can request repeat prescriptions – 24 hours a day, seven days a week.
 You can also check what medication you should be taking and when.